What can I do with a concentration in Elementary Education?

 - Fully online courses do not have face-to-face meetings, and instead all course work is completed in the Blackboard learning management system.

-- Hybrid courses may have anywhere from four to eight face-to-face meetings, with online content provided in Blackboard in between.
+- Hybrid courses have face-to-face meetings, with online content provided in Blackboard in between.
 All face-to-face sessions are offered on nights and/or weekends for convenience.

 How will advising work while I’m in the program?

-Once you’ve applied to graduate school and are admitted, your concentration advisor will mentor you through your course work, and answer questions you may have about course options, locations, and modalities (online, hybrid, or face-to-face), and assist you in developing a committee to guide you through your capstone project.
+Once you’ve applied to graduate school and are admitted, your concentration advisor will mentor you through your course work, and answer questions you may have about course options, locations, and modalities (online or hybrid), and assist you in developing a committee to guide you through your capstone project.

 Why choose Tarleton?